JGIBristol/quarto-jgi/README.md

-# Quarto template for the Jean Golding Institute
+# Quarto templates for the Jean Golding Institute

 Provides: